luebbertevan/animal-shelter-management-platform/QUESTIONS_FOR_RESCUE.md

 bug the app only subscribes to real time messages when the chat is opened and this might be a bug for when we want to have notifications or unread messages (we will need to have read on unread added to the messaging)

+Consider a useUnsavedChanges hook to warn before canceling with unsaved changes

+Make the nav bar responsive: horizontal on desktop, hamburger menu on mobile

 next features:
 fosters needed page
 request and assignment handeling for animals and groups.